thummakarthikeya/my-classes/JAVA/README.md

 Just-In-Time (JIT) =  Compiler converts bytecode into native machine code at runtime for faster execution

+👉 “Non-static methods are stored in the method area when the class is loaded, and we use objects (created in heap) to access those methods.”

 Loading
 ------
 Bootstrap  = String and all the lang files etc;